Attic Insulation Services

 - Make sure insulation doesn't block soffit vents to allow for attic ventilation.

-- Thoroughly investigate attic ceiling for water marks or stains.
+- Thoroughly investigate the attic ceiling for watermarks or stains.
 They indicate roof leaks or lack of ventilation.
 Make any necessary repairs before you insulate.
-Wet insulation is not only ineffective, but can damage your home.
+Wet insulation is not only ineffective but can damage your home.

 - Ensure that you insulate and air-seal your attic access if it's located in a conditioned part of the house.